sourcemeta/learnjsonschema.com/content/2020-12/core/id.markdown

 * A _schema resource_ has one or more schema objects.
 * A _schema object_ has one or more keywords.

-_**Note**: A schema resource does not include its children schema resources, as they are conceptually distinct entities, despite being nested.
+_**Note**: A schema resource does not include its children schema resources, as they are conceptually distinct entities (just like html iframes in a web page), despite being nested.
 However, all of them are part of the same schema.
 Refer to the last example for clarification._
 {{</learning-more>}}

 The `$id` keyword declares the URI for a schema, usually set at the top level.
 However, any subschema has the flexibility to declare its own `$id` to distinguish itself with a distinct URI.
 Each subschema with an `$id` in a compound schema is called a _schema resource_.